puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditional_statements.md

 > -Mark Twain

-You already encountered the *facter* tool when we asked you to run `facter ipaddress` in the setup section of this quest guide.
-While it's nice the be able to run facter from the command line, its real utility is to make information about a system available to use as variables in your manifests.
+You already encountered the *facter* tool when we asked you to run `facter ipaddress` in the setup section of this Quest Guide.
+While it's nice the be able to run facter from the command line, it really shows its worth on the back end, making information about a system available to use as variables in your manifests.

 {% fact %}
 While facter is an important component of Puppet and is bundled with Puppet